- General Studies

 - Science, Technology, Engineering and Mathematics (STEM) Degree Focus Areas

 The study of Data Science combines tools and techniques for acquiring information and preparing it for analysis that can help you uncover cause and effect, predict outcomes, and to communicate insights to different audiences.
 The field requires people with creativity, curiosity, training in scientific methods, and journalism/storytelling, in addition to math and statistics.

 Academic advising helps students reach their educational and career goals.
 Meet with your academic advisor regularly to discuss your academic plans and make sure you are on track to graduate and/or transfer.
 The program advising guide outlines the degree requirements and is meant to supplement the advising process.

 Data science is now transforming industries in areas such as health care, energy, and transportation.
-If you are pursuing a degree in liberal arts, business, finance, science, health sciences, or education, data science skills will give you an edge over other candidates competing in today’s challenging job market.
+If you are pursuing a degree in liberal arts, business, finance, science, health sciences, social sciences, or education, data science skills will give you an edge over other candidates competing in today’s challenging job market.
 In addition to pursuing a data science degree at a 4 year institution, an emphasis in data science can contribute to or enhance the pursuit of other majors.
 See all our General Studies articulations.